No Es Que Te Extrañe

 Inspired by the domestic violence she and her mother experienced from her father in her early years, Aguilera sings about forgiving her father and setting herself free from her past.
 The song received positive reviews, with praise focusing on Aguilera's vocals and the song's lyrical topic.
 A music video depicting Aguilera's childhood was released alongside the song.
+At the 24th Annual Latin Grammy Awards the song has received nomination for Record of the Year.

 Background and composition

 "No Es Que Te Extrañe" was created during Aguilera's recording session for the album in early 2021.
 The song is a pasillo, a genre which originates from Colombia, and is considered the national style of music in Ecuador, where Aguilera's father is from.
 It is written in the key of D Major, with a moderately fast tempo of 184 beats-per-minute.
 The song is split into two acts: the first act is a tender ballad featuring only Aguilera's vocals and an acoustic guitar, while the second act juxtaposes the first, which features a heavy Latin beat and heightened energy.

 Lyrically, Aguilera sings about getting closure for the domestic violence she and her mother dealt with in her early years from her estranged father, Fausto.
-She revealed that she "wrote 'No Es Que Te Extrañe' to "come full circle, accept, forgive and be set free."
-Aguilera revealed that the song is about "feeling closure in a peaceful way", and understanding that someone who hurt you "might have a story as well".
+She revealed that she wrote "No Es Que Te Extrañe" to "come full circle, accept, forgive and be set free."
+Aguilera disclosed that the song is about "feeling closure in a peaceful way", and understanding that someone who hurt you "might have a story as well".
+Aguilera also added that "No Es Que Te Extrañe" is a song about "embracing the power of forgiveness", and noted: "[it] allowed me to bring awareness on how unhealthy stagnant past grievances can keep you dwelling in dark thoughts and patterns.
+It’s only when you decide to move forward in forgiveness do you find your healing."

+In her 2025 interview for the Carcy Magazine, the singer said: "[‘No Es Que Te Extrañe’] is a song about my father, and through it, I dive into the complexity of that relationship — the sense of loss, the pain from a chaotic and traumatic childhood, and ultimately, the journey toward forgiveness".